2017-fall-os/shell-JoseACabreraM/shell/README.md

   exit - End execution of the program.

+The shell now supports piping by providing it commands that are in the form of:

+  $ command1 | command2

+The shell now supports background tasking by providing it commands that are in the form of:

+  $ command1 & command2

 This program contains the following files:

 mytoc.c - Contains the tokenizer and its helper functions.